RosettaCommons/demos/tutorials/minimization.md

 ## Introduction
 Proteins are not static structures, but rather they undergo fluctuations in their conformations and exist as an ensemble of states.

-Each snapshot of a protein in its ensemble of conformations can be associated with an energy, where some conformations will have high energies and some will have low energies.
+Each snapshot of a protein in its repertoire of conformations can be associated with an energy, where some conformations will have high energies and some will have low energies.
 In molecular modeling, it is usually desirable to find the global minimum (representing the lowest-energy conformation) of this energy function.
 This, however, is a very difficult task given the vast energy landscape that needs to be searched, so we'll settle for the next best thing: **a local minimum**.

 Minimization is a sampling technique for the purpose of finding the nearest local minimum in the energy function given a starting structure's conformation and energy.